 Knoxville is a relatively large city located in the state of Tennessee.
 With a population of 187,603 people and 96 constituent neighborhoods, Knoxville is the third largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Knoxville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Knoxville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Knoxville is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Knoxville who work in office and administrative support (12.51%), sales jobs (11.89%), and food service (8.62%).

 Also of interest is that Knoxville has more people living here who work in computers and math than 95% of the places in the US.